ravi9/openvino-wiki/BuildingCode.md

   - [[Android* Systems|BuildingForAndroid]]
   - [[Raspbian Stretch* OS|BuildingForRaspbianStretchOS]]

+> **NOTE**: Please, refer to a [[dedicated guide|https://github.com/openvinotoolkit/openvino/wiki/CMakeOptionsForCustomCompilation]] with CMake options which control OpenVINO build if you need a custom build.

 ## Use Custom OpenCV Builds for Inference Engine

 > **NOTE**: The recommended and tested version of OpenCV is 4.4.0.